daor95/book-exercise-docs/labmodule10/README-CDA.md

 A callback method, `onActuatorCommandMessage()`, was implemented to process received actuator command messages.
 This method decodes the JSON payload into an `ActuatorData` object using the `DataUtil` utility and forwards it to the configured listener.
 The MQTT client was also updated to subscribe to the appropriate actuator command topic upon a successful connection, using topic-specific callbacks to ensure targeted handling.
 Additionally, the previously blocking `msgInfo.wait_for_publish()` call in the `publishMessage()` method was commented out to avoid deadlock and allow asynchronous message processing.
 The new functionality was verified using a dedicated integration test (`testNewActuatorCmdPubSub`), confirming that messages were correctly subscribed to, received, and routed, with expected log output validating the flow.

+- PIOT-CDA-10-004: The **DeviceDataManager** class was updated to transmit sensor and system performance data from the CDA to the GDA using MQTT.
+The `_handleUpstreamTransmission()` method was implemented to handle message publishing via the MQTT client.
+This method is now invoked within both `handleSensorMessage()` and `handleSystemPerformanceMessage()` to ensure outgoing data is forwarded appropriately.
+Additionally, the system monitors temperature sensor readings against configured thresholds, triggering an immediate actuation event if a floor or ceiling limit is exceeded.
+Integration was tested using the SenseHAT emulator and a running local MQTT broker, confirming correct data transmission and actuator activation upon simulated threshold breaches.